Enfield, London: Enfield Charter Market

 In 1303, King Edward I granted a charter to Humphrey de Bohun and his wife to hold a weekly market in Enfield each Monday, and James I granted another in 1617, to a charitable trust, for a Saturday market.
 The market was still prosperous in the early eighteenth century, but fell into decline soon afterwards.
 There were sporadic attempts to revive it: an unsuccessful one of 1778 is recorded, and in 1826 a stone Gothic market cross was erected to replace the octagonal wooden market house, demolished sixteen years earlier.
 In 1858 J. Tuff wrote of the market: "several attempts have been made to revive it, the last of which, about twenty years ago, also proved a failure, It has again fallen into desuetude and will probably never be revived".

 However, the trading resumed in the 1870s.
 In 1904 a new wooden structure was built to replace the stone cross, by now decayed.
 The market is still in existence, administered by the Old Enfield Charitable trust.

-The Enfield Fair
+Enfield Fair

 The charter of 1303 also gave the right to hold two annual fairs, one on St Andrew's Day and the other in September.
 The latter was suppressed in 1869 at the request of local tradesmen, clergy and other prominent citizens, having become, according to the local historian Pete Eyre, "a source of immorality and disorder, and a growing nuisance to the inhabitants".